 Click here for Search My Computer for A Program

-The free programs despite their limited features, are more than suitable.
+The free programs despite their limited features, are often quite suitable.
 You don’t need anything elaborate to transcribe your notes.
-Remember, if you want to take advantage of the free or low cost method, be prepared to use programs with basic features only if that’s what you already have.
-It might mean doing a few things in a slightly more labour intensive fashion, but at least it is no additional cost to you.
-So work with what you have.
+Remember, if you want to take advantage of low cost or free methods, be prepared to use programs with basic features only.
+If you already have a program on your computer, use that.
+It might mean doing a few things in a more labour intensive fashion, but at least there is no additional cost to you.
+Simply work with what you have.

-Should you however, stumble upon a full version on your computer, this means access to all areas and yes, you’ve hit the jackpot.
-You can also skip the section below on recommended programs unless you need the info.
+Should you however, stumble upon a full version on your computer, this means access to all areas.
+You’ve effectively hit the word processing jackpot.
+It also means you can also skip the section below on recommended programs for you already have one.